 10. Ripley's Aquarium of Canada

-The University of Toronto offers a wide range of subjects for students to choose from, including leading-edge fields like engineering, healthcare, and sports.
-With its state-of-the-art facilities, the University of Toronto is on its way to becoming a pioneer in the education of the future Whether students are interested in pursuing a degree in the sciences, arts, or humanities, the University of Toronto has something to offer everyone.
+The University of Toronto has a wide range of subjects for students to choose from, including leading-edge fields like engineering, healthcare, & sports.
+Whether students are interested in pursuing a degree in the sciences, arts, or humanities, the University of Toronto has something to offer everyone.
 The top courses at The University of Toronto are:

 1. Computer Science